Niatruc/NPPG/README.md

 3. Install required ruby gems. <br>
 `gem install ffi-pcap`
 4. You can run `main.rb` in command line.
 Type `help` to get help information that is defined in`help.rb`.
 5. You can define classes for network protocols that haven't been implementd in this project.
 A Head Class should be named with a suffix "H", while "P" for a Packet Class.
-As for the file's name, it may seem like "protocol1_head.rb" or "protocol1_pac.rb".
-You can refer to the implemented class such as IPv4H, IPv4P.
+As for a file's name, it may seem like "protocol1_head.rb" or "protocol1_pac.rb".
+You can refer to the implemented classes such as IPv4H, IPv4P.